 - For food-insecure children, school meals may be their only dependable source of nutrition.
 Farm to School is an effective way to improve access to healthy food to our most vulnerable children.

-- Each dollar invested in Farm to School activities stimulates, on average, an additional $1.67 in local economic activity.
+- According to the National Farm to School Network, each dollar invested in Farm to School activities stimulates an additional $0.60 - $2.16 of local economic activity.

 - Opening K-12 schools as new market channels to farmers helps them diversify their business and remain economically viable.